 History has seen many different answers.
 Christians have claimed Him as Savior, others have considered Him just another wise teacher, and skeptics have deemed Him to be a largely mythological figure.

-Near the end of his life, the exiled Emperor Napoleon came to the following conclusion about the King of Kings:
+Near the end of his life, the exiled Emperor Napoleon had a conversation with one of his generals about the deity of Christ.

 Superficial minds see a resemblance between Christ and the founders of empires and the gods of other religions.
 That resemblance does not exist.